mlswg/mls-protocol/draft-ietf-mls-protocol.md

 encryption keys once they've been used to encrypt or decrypt a message.

-Post-compromise security is also provided for new groups by members regularly generating new InitKeys and uploading them to the Delivery Service, such that compromised key material won't be used when the member is added to a new group.
+Post-compromise security is also provided for new groups by members regularly generating new KeyPackages and uploading them to the Delivery Service, such that compromised key material won't be used when the member is added to a new group.

-## InitKey Reuse
+## KeyPackage Reuse

-InitKeys are intended to be used only once.
-That is, once an InitKey has been used to introduce the corresponding client to a group, it SHOULD be deleted from the InitKey publication system.
-Reuse of InitKeys can lead to replay attacks.
+KeyPackages are intended to be used only once.
+That is, once a KeyPackage has been used to introduce the corresponding client to a group, it SHOULD be deleted from the KeyPackage publication system.
+Reuse of KeyPackages can lead to replay attacks.

-An application MAY allow for reuse of a "last resort" InitKey in order to prevent denial of service attacks.
-Since an InitKey is needed to add a client to a new group, an attacker could prevent a client being added to new groups by exhausting all available InitKeys.
+An application MAY allow for reuse of a "last resort" KeyPackage in order to prevent denial of service attacks.
+Since a KeyPackage is needed to add a client to a new group, an attacker could prevent a client being added to new groups by exhausting all available KeyPackages.

 ## Group Fragmentation by Malicious Insiders